 If I am pondering these things, you might think about them, too.
 Maybe you’ll read the words I’ve released into the wild, and maybe something I write will strike a nerve, and maybe, for a small moment, we’ll make a connection.

-That’s what this space is: a digital home for my thoughts, a place for me to bring you strange and new things, a space where we can process the world together, a conduit for connecting through the power of words.
+That’s what this space is: a place for me to bring you strange and new things, a space where we can process the world together, a conduit for connecting through the power of words.

 I’m glad you came in.
 I hope you’ve come bearing some strange, new things of your own.